The 24 Best Dive Bars to Visit in America

 Photography courtesy of Santa’s Pub

-That’s exactly the vibe at Santa’s Pub in Nashville, TN.
+That’s precisely the vibe at Santa’s Pub in Nashville, TN.

 Serving up cold beer and karaoke for ten years, Santa’s Pub features twinkling lights and an appropriately painted red and green deck.